-The short-term management fees were paid or accrued to officers and directors or personal companies owned by officers and directors of the Company.
+The short-term management and consulting fees were paid or accrued to officers and directors or personal companies owned by officers and directors of the Company.

-As at June 30, 2022, \$56,146 (March 31, 2022 - \$101,711) is due to related parties, which amount is included in accounts payable and accrued liabilities.
+As at September 30, 2022, \$35,058 (March 31, 2022 - \$101,711) is due to related parties, which amount is included in accounts payable and accrued liabilities.